Pre-Existing Conditions in NC Claims

 What is the eggshell plaintiff rule in NC?

 The eggshell plaintiff rule means a defendant is liable for the full extent of the plaintiff's injuries, even if those injuries are worse than expected because of a pre-existing condition.
-If someone with a fragile condition -- like a thin eggshell -- is injured, the at-fault party cannot argue that a healthier person would not have been hurt as badly.
+NC courts have applied this doctrine consistently since Smith v.
+Fiber Controls Corp., 300 N.C.
+669 (1980).
+If someone with a fragile condition is injured, the at-fault party cannot argue that a healthier person would not have been hurt as badly.

 Will the insurance company find out about my pre-existing condition?